Parade cheers East Islip teen battling cancer, set to graduate

 Ryan has been undergoing chemotherapy on and off for 10 years to treat a cancer called histiocytosis, a degenerative neurological disease that attacks the front of her brain.
 When it flares, it brings on extreme headaches, a fuzziness in her thinking, seizures and a loss of feeling in her right side.

 Despite undergoing some 300 chemo infusions over the years, she played soccer for the school up to last year, when she suffered her third relapse of the disease.
-When the chemo compromises her immune system, Ryan stays at home and when people visit there's no hugs and kisses.
+When the chemo compromises her immune system, Ryan stays at home, and when people visit there are no hugs and kisses.

 "We've been wiping down doorknobs and light switches for a long time," said her mother, Teresa Ryan, 42.